Rocket attacks hit Ukraine's Lviv as Biden visits Poland

 The back-to-back airstrikes shook the city that has become a haven for an estimated 200,000 people who have had to flee their hometowns.
 Lviv had been largely spared since the invasion began, although missiles struck an aircraft repair facility near the main airport a week ago.

-Among the many who sought refuge in Lviv is Olana Ukrainets, a 34-year-old IT worker from the northeastern city of Kharkiv.
+Among the many who sought refuge in Lviv was Olana Ukrainets, a 34-year-old IT worker from the northeastern city of Kharkiv.

 “When I came to Lviv, I was sure that all these alarms wouldn’t have any results,” Ukrainets told The Associated Press from a bomb shelter after the blasts.
 “Sometimes when I heard them at night, I just stayed in bed.
 Today, I changed my mind and I should hide every time. … None of the Ukrainian cities are safe now.”

-Note: This story has been updated to correct the spelling of the name of Maksym Kozytskyy, Lviv’s regional governor.